-A career in law extends beyond the drama-ridden courtroom that we see in crime shows.
-Opportunities in the legal industry include working for private law firms of all sizes; local, state, and federal government; in-house corporate legal departments; and nonprofit organizations; among others.
-This industry will provide a sense of the variety that a career in law can offer and will provide the opportunity for students to discover how they might begin to explore a legal career.
+A career in law extends beyond the drama-ridden courtrooms that we see in crime shows.
+Opportunities in the legal industry include working for private law firms of all sizes from solo to global practice; local, state, and federal government; in-house corporate legal departments; and nonprofit organizations; among others.
+Lawyers advise and advocate for their clients, whether those clients are refugees, environmental activists, criminal defendants, corporations, or the City of Chicago, to name a few.
+The speakers on the panel and at the roundtables will provide a sense of the variety that a career in law can offer and will provide the opportunity for students to discover how they might begin to explore a legal career.
 Panelists and guests are College alumni who have experience in diverse practice areas and sectors of the law.
-Whether you are curious about whether law might be a career path that makes sense for you, about the steps involved in entering the legal field, or about the different paths that a legal career can take, the speakers in this industry will answer your questions and you will be able to meet and interact with inspiring University of Chicago graduates.
+Whether you are curious about law as a potential career path, about the steps involved in entering the legal field, or about the different paths a legal career can take, come interact with, and have your questions answered by, the inspiring University of Chicago graduates on our panel and at our roundtables.

 Daniel Cozzi, AB'07, JD'10 Washington University in St. Louis